-In this review, we are preliminarily granting a duty drawback adjustment to Borusan because record evidence indicates that Borusan satisfies both the first prong of interdependency between import duty and exemption, and the second prong of sufficient imports to account for the duty drawback claim for Turkey's duty drawback program or Inward Processing Regime.
+import duty and exemption, and the second prong of sufficient imports to account for the duty drawback claim as described above for Turkey's duty drawback program or Inward Processing Regime.
 Also, consistent with the practice established in Rebar Trade, we limited the amount of the duty drawback adjustment by the per-unit duty costs included in the respondents' cost of production (COP).